How often will I be invited for cervical screening?

 Taking the test

 You'll be asked to lie on an examination bed.
-Your nurse or GP will gently insert a speculum into your vagina to hold it open so they can see your cervix.
+Your nurse or GP will gently insert a speculum (medical instrument) into your vagina to hold it open so they can see your cervix.